Puppy Training in Essex

 • Package options if you want more follow-up support

-• Calm, reward-based training without pressure or overwhelm
+• Calm, positive reinforcement training without pressure or overwhelm

 The first few weeks are usually where owners want reassurance most